YetiTool/production-loom-checker/README.md

+For use, see wiki on github.
+For installation, follow the steps below.

+### Platform

+Intended for RasPi with Rasbian Lite & use with 7" touchscreen.

 ### Preparation

-These steps assume an EasyCut installation & console platform
+These steps follow the same build steps use to prepared an EasyCut console platform (see [Readme|https://github.com/YetiTool/easycut-smartbench]).
+When that's complete, procede...

 ### App installation